Dewalade1/Bertelsmann-Scholarship-2020-Data-Track/README.md

 ## Day 6 (31/01/2021) | Time management

 * Studied a course on Time Management
+   * Learned that you need to focus on doing what is urgent and important first
+   * Delegate all unurgent and unimportant tasks
+   * Perform all unurgent or onimportant tasks when free

 **Thoughts:** Time management is an effective way to get tasks done